mccright/rand-notes/Iowa-Issues-and-Data.md

 >"An estimated 6,300 Iowans will die from cancer in 2025."
 >"The number of cancer survivors is growing, with an estimated 171,535 survivors currently living in Iowa."
 See the "[Incidence rates for Iowa by County](https://statecancerprofiles.cancer.gov/map/map.withimage.php?19&county&001&001&00&0&01&0&1&5&0#results)" (*cases per 100,000 population per year*) to get a very rough idea of cancer risk is distributed across the state.
 And [the supporting data](https://statecancerprofiles.cancer.gov/quick-profiles/index.php?tabSelected=2&statename=iowa) that breaks it down by cancer type/site.
+Also see the new University of Iowa mapping tool called [Cancer Analytics & Maps for Small Areas](https://shri.public-health.uiowa.edu/camsa/), or CAMSA, that uses statistical models rather than exact case counts to estimate rates at the ZIP-code level across Iowa instead of relying only on typical county averages.
+Nick El Hajj, a reporter at the Register, outlined some of the features & limitations of this system in "[New Iowa tool maps cancer rates by ZIP code, revealing hidden patterns](https://www.desmoinesregister.com/story/news/health/2026/02/16/iowa-cancer-rates-by-zip-code/88530793007/)" Feb.
+16, 2026, Des Moines Register.

 In 2025 state legislators passed Senate File 615, would require *able-bodied adults* on the state’s Medicaid expansion program -- the Iowa Health and Wellness Plan -- the state’s Medicaid expansion program -- to work 80 hours per month to receive benefits (*in language demonize poverty*).
 [Stephen Gruber-Miller wrote](https://desmoinesregister-ia.newsmemory.com?publink=113ba826f_134f8fb) in the Des Moines Register that SF615 contained the seeds of a plan to shrink Medicaid in Iowa:
 >"If the federal government grants a waiver for Iowa to implement work requirements for Medicaid recipients and later rescinds the waiver, the bill requires the state to end the Iowa Health and Wellness Plan, subject to federal approval.
 If that happens, the 181,000 Iowans enrolled in the Iowa Health and Wellness Plan would lose their health care coverage." ...roughly 700,000 Iowans are participating in the state’s Medicaid program.